Weight Watchers Recipe of the Day: Vitamix Kabocha Squash Soup

 I adapted it from a recipe that appears in the cookbook that came with my Vitamix, which called for acorn squash, but I think any cooked winter squash would work.
 Seasoned with a hint of maple syrup and pumpkin pie spice, this skinny squash soup is perfect for fall.

-I’ve had my Vitamix for a couple of years not, but I gotta tell you that I fell in love with it all over again yesterday when I got caught up in a demonstration for the latest and greatest model going on at Costco last week.
-Watching, listening, and tasting, I was reminded of why I bought it in the first place and realized I’m not using it as much as I should, even though it’s sitting right here on my counter.
+I've had my Vitamix for a couple of years now, but I gotta tell you that I fell in love with it all over again yesterday when I got caught up in a demonstration for the latest and greatest model going on at Costco last week.
+Watching, listening, and tasting, I was reminded of why I bought it in the first place and realized I'm not using it as much as I should, even though it's sitting right here on my counter.

 I'd forgotten how quick and easy this powerful blender can turn fresh fruits and vegetables into healthy tasty soups and sorbets.
 So, I've relocated the recipe book to the kitchen, where I can refer to it more often.

 How Many Calories and WW Points in this Easy Squash Soup?

 According to my calculations, each serving has just 70 calories and:

 Kabocha squash is a winter squash in the shape of a short, fat pumpkin with dark green skin and some whitish stripes.

 The flavor and texture is similar to a cross between sweet potato and pumpkin and it's somewhat sweeter than butternut squash.

 These squash are also known as Japanese pumpkins and typically weigh around 2 to 3 pounds.
 They are in season from late summer through early fall, but you can probably find them year round.